pzivich/Delicatessen/docs/Custom Equations.rst

    bread and filling), so do not sum over n in ``psi``!
 4. The ``theta`` values and ``b`` *must* be in the same order.
 If ``theta[0]`` is the mean, the 1st row of the returned array better be the estimating function for that mean!
+5. Automatic differentiation with ``np.nan_to_num``.
+This will result in the bread matrix having `nan` values.
+6. Trying to use a SciPy function with automatic differentation (only some functionalities are supported. please open an issue on GitHub if you have one you would like to see added).

 If you still have trouble, please open an issue at `pzivich/Delicatessen <https://github.com/pzivich/Delicatessen/issues>`_.
 This will help me to add other common